mattcomi/ReflectedStringConvertible/README.md

 A protocol that extends `CustomStringConvertible` and uses reflection to add a detailed textual representation to any class.
 Two styles are supported:

-1. `Normal`: Similar to Swift's default textual representation of structs.
+1. `normal`: Similar to Swift's default textual representation of structs.
-2. `JSON`: Pretty JSON representation.
+2. `json`: Pretty JSON representation.

 ## Installation